PhoenixTales/phoenix-docs/vision/gothic-defined.md

 Contrary to popular belief we understand Gothic not as a mere game and its underlying concept.
 For us it is (or to be more precise “was once supposed to be”) an attempt to initiate a genre of gothic-like games and to revolutionise the world of fantasy rpgs.

-In the beginning we will analyse the meaning of Gothic as a term and the gothic aesthetics.
-We will analyse Gothic as "another kind of fantasy" and compare gothic fantasy with common fantasy and gothic horror vs. cosmic horror.
-Based on the research of diverse documents and the collected quotes in the "Vision of Gothic" we'll describe principles of gothic-like gamedesign in the context of immersive sims.
+In the beginning we will analyse the meaning of Gothic as a term and the gothic aesthetics and will make concrete examples of gothic-style in other media to highlight common characteristics.

+We will then analyse Gothic as "another kind of fantasy", compare gothic fantasy with common fantasy, deal with low fantasy as a substantial subcategory of this genre and with gothic horror vs. cosmic horror.

+Based on the research of diverse documents and interviews as summarised in the collected quotes in the "Vision of Gothic" we'll describe principles of gothic-like gamedesign in the historical context of game-development and Gothics evolutionary roots in the immersive sims preceeding and inspiring it.
+We will compare this vision of a game with the game that was released, with games of similar character and with titles of the same franchise in context of the design principles of gothic-like immersive sims.

-We will then define "what Gothic is", both as a genre and as the actual game as it was envisioned.
-In the end we will make concrete examples of gothic-style and gothic-like gameplay in other games and games of the same franchise and in how far they fit the definition.
+Summarising our findings we will then define "what Gothic is", both as a genre and as the actual game that was envisioned in 1996 to 1999 and as it finds expression in the PHOENIX project.

 ## Gothic Aesthetics